maciejczyzewski/batchboost/README.md

 ## Introduction

-**UPDATE 24/01/2020:** Thank you for your e-mails asking about _batchboost_.
+> **UPDATE 24/01/2020:** Thank you for your e-mails asking about _batchboost_.
 As promised, I will update the results soon and present comparisons with other solutions (paperswithcode.com).
 This is a draft and research needs to be continued to be complete work, if someone is interested in helping me, please contact.

 ### Overview

+In this research, we state the hypothesis that mixing many images together can be more effective than just two.
+To make it efficient, we propose a new method of creating mini-batches, where each sample from dataset is propagated with subsequent iterations with less and less importance until the end of learning process.

+Batchboost pipeline has three stages:
+(a) _pairing_: method of selecting two samples from previous step.
+(b) _mixing_: method of creating a new artificial example from two selected samples.
+(c) _feeding_: constructing training mini-batch with created examples and new samples from dataset (concat with ratio γ).
+Note that sample from dataset propagates with subsequent iterations with less and less importance until the end of training.

 <div align="left">
 	<a href="https://arxiv.org/abs/2001.07627">